Work with any number of websites

 Prominent key indicators

-Regardless of what data you are viewing, the four key indicators are always prominently visible.
-Clicks tells you how many people clicked on your search results in Google.
-Impressions tells you how many people saw your result in Google Search.
-CTR stands for click-through rate and tells you how many percent of people who saw your result in Google Search also click on it.
-Finally, Position gives you an average ranking position in Google Search.
-This data comes straight from Google, so there is no more accurate source of information.
+Regardless of what data you are viewing, these four key indicators are always prominently visible.
+Clicks tells you how many people have clicked on your search result in Google.
+Impressions tells you how many people have seen your result in Google Search.
+CTR stands for click-through rate and tells you about the percentage of user that have seen your result in Google Search and clicked on it.
+Lastly, Position indicates an average ranking position in Google Search.
+This data comes straight from Google, so there is no other or more accurate source of information.

 View data by day, week or month

-You can switch between the daily, weekly or monthly view simply by pushing a button.
-This feature allows you spot trends that would otherwise become invisible to you.
-For example, you might not be able to tell right away, just looking at your daily fluctuations, if your results are getting better over time or not.
-Switching to weekly or monthly view reveals this information right away.
-Daily view, on the other hand, allows you to spot short-term anomalies, which might get lost in aggregate data.
+You can switch between the daily, weekly or monthly view simply by clicking a button.
+This feature allows you to spot trends that you might have missed otherwise.
+Here is an example: By just looking at your daily fluctuations, you might not be able to tell right away if your results are getting better over time or not.
+Switching to a weekly or monthly view reveals this particular information right away.
+Daily view, on the other hand, allows you to spot short-term anomalies, which might get lost in the full aggregated data.

 View key indicators on a chart

 The chart displays the position of all key indicators over the chosen period of time.
 You can easily turn individual indicators on or off by checking and unchecking their box.
 This allows you to either view the performance of individual indicators or to compare the performance of sets of indicators over time.